seqan/vaquita/README.md

 <p align="center"><img height="200" src="http://jongkyu.kim/images/vaquita_420_340.png"></p>

 [Vaquita](http://www.worldwildlife.org/species/vaquita) accurately identifies __structural variations__ using split-reads, abnormal read-pairs, soft-clipped reads, and read-depth information.
 Vaquita does not depend on external tools and very fast.
-You can analyze 50x WGS sample within 50 minutes.
+You can analyze __50x WGS sample within an hour__.

-The current version only supports __short-reads__.
-For long-reads, you can try Vaquita with `-v 1  --no-pe --no-ce --no-re`.
+The current version is developed for __short-reads__ datasets.
+For long and noisy reads, you can try Vaquita with `-v 1  --no-pe --no-ce --no-re`.
 However, it's performance is not rigorously tested.
+The next version will support long-reads officially.

 Download & Complie
 -----------------